mathjax/MathJax-docs/options/output/index.rst

    same ratio in the surrounding text as in the math fonts, which is unlikely).

+   Note that, although this option is available on all the output renderers, it has no effect on SVG output, since that is scaled to match the surrounding height automatically.

 .. _output-mtextInheritFont:
 .. describe:: mtextInheritFont: false